-If the last one is applicable to you, you will probably need to speak to a professional fencing company as the requirement for a dangerous dog is quite strict and not many off-the-shelf products can meet their specific requirements.
+If the last one is applicable to you, you will probably need to speak to a professional fencing company as the requirement for a dangerous dog is quite strict and can differ from concil to council, therefore not many off-the-shelf products can meet their specific requirements.

-So here are the things you will need to consider when choosing a dog run for your home.
+So here are a few things you may want to consider when choosing a dog run for your home.

 Size and Height of the Dog Run

-Depends on the size and shape of your backyard, you can work out which is the best area for it and what are the maximum dimensions.
+Depends on the size and shape of your backyard, you can work out which is the best place to put it, therefore the maximum dimensions.
 As a general rule, bigger is usually better.
 However you will need to consider various factors such as:

 - How long your dog spends inside.
 Obviously a run used to keep a dog for 10 hours a day should be bigger than one that is used for 2hrs a day.
 For small breeds, you may be okay with a 2m by 2m area.
-For small to medium dogs, you may want to consider at least a 3m by 2m area.
-For medium to large breeds, you should need at least a 4m x 2m or even 4m x 3m area.
+For medium dogs, you may want to consider at least a 3m by 2m area.
+For medium to large breeds, you might want at least a 4m x 2m or even 4m x 3m area.

 - The purpose of the run.
 If it's due to council requirements, you will need to make sure the size matches council's minimum requirements.
 If it is for training a dog with behavioral issues, sometimes your trainer may not like a run that is too large.

 Unless you have small dogs, it is generally recommended that your run should be at least 1.8m tall.
-Many bored dogs become very creative climbers, so it is a good idea to put a top to discourage them from trying, plus it can provide weather protection.
+Many bored dogs can become good acrobatic climbers, so it is a good idea to put a top to discourage them from trying, plus it can provide weather protection.

 Different Types of Dog Runs